cosmosdaydreams/Diabetes-detection/README.md

     The model training process is performed using GA.
 Each generation, different models are tested by calculating their accuracy on the training data.

 **10. Analysis of Results:**
     The best accuracy result from the models produced by GA is evaluated on both the training data and the testing data.
-Additionally, a graph showing the change in accuracy during iterations is displayed.